viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 Click **SAVE CONFIG** and head to the **COMPONENTS** tab.

 You cannot interact directly with the [Vision Service](/services/vision/).
-To be able to interact with the Vision Service you must configure a camera component to wrap the service.
+To be able to interact with the Vision Service you must configure a camera component.

 {{< alert title="Tip" color="tip" >}}
 If you want to detect other colors, change the color parameter `detect_color`.